Japan Entertainment News - September 2009

 Comedienne Ima Kuruyo (62, photo left) collapsed during a performance at a theater in Osaka yesterday afternoon.
 As it happened in the middle of her comedy routine, the curtain was dropped as medical assistance was administered.
-Yoshimoto Kogyo issued a statement saying that the cause of her collapse, during the second of four shows, was as yet unknown but that she had been admitted to hospital.
+Yoshimoto Kogyo issued a statement saying that the cause of her collapse, during the second of four shows, was as yet unknown but that she had been no-cholesterol-info.com to hospital.
 All immediate work engagements have been canceled.
 One half of the veteran manzai duo Ima Ikuyo-Kuruyo, she had seemed in good health when she performed in Tokyo the day before.

-Ai Finally Makes No.1 | September 22, 2009 |
+Ai Finally Makes No.1

 Ai has finally topped the album charts with her greatest hits collection.
 "Best Ai," which includes her hits from the last nine years, is the latest No.1 on the Oricon album chart.
 Real name Uemura Ai Carina (27), she was born in Los Angeles and is quarter Italian on her mother's side.
 Her family returned to Japan when she was three, but her mother encouraged her to attend Los Angeles County High School for the Arts.
 She later became the first female artist signed to Def Jam Japan.
 She has performed only rarely on the world stage beyond Japan, but her vocal range and versatility have elicited comparisons to Alicia Keys and Beyonce Knowles.

-Actress Yamamoto Mirai (34) is to be a mother for real.
+• Actress Yamamoto Mirai (34) is to be a mother for real.
 The daughter of the famous fashion designer Yamamoto Kansai (65), she and actor Shiina Kippei (45) are expecting their first child.
-Yamamoto, who plays the role of a mother in the current Fuji TV series "Otomen," is five months pregnant.
-The couple have been married for six years but started dating back in 1995 when they appeared together in the TV Asahi drama "Black Out."
-Shiina is currently appearing as warlord Oda Nobunaga in the movie "Katen no Shiro."
+Yamamoto, who plays the role of a mother in the current Fuji TV series “Otomen,” is five months pregnant.
+The couple have been married for six years but started dating back in 1995 when they appeared together in the TV Asahi drama “Black Out.”
+Shiina is currently appearing as warlord Oda Nobunaga in the movie “Katen no Shiro.”

-Arashi to Hijack NTV Network | September 21, 2009 |
+Arashi to Hijack NTV Network

 Stars often appear all over a network for a day to promote a new movie or album, but Johnny's Jimusho idol group Arashi are to take over NTV for a whole week.
 The group are celebrating the 10th anniversary of their debut in November.
 To mark the occasion, various members of the group will appear on an estimated 50 hours of programming during a seven-day period.
 They'll make live appearances on the network's most popular variety and news shows and will perform their hits during a special live concert.
 The final dates have yet to be announced.